44 Flying Fast – Supersonic & Hypersonic Flight

 In 1887, Ernst Mach and Peter Salcher presented their paper on the supersonic motion of a projectile “Photographische Fixirung der durch Projectile in der Luft eingeleiteten Vorgänge,” in the journal Sitzungsberichte der Kaiserlichen Akademie der Wissenschaften [Wien], Mathematisch-Naturwissenschaftliche,” one of their famous schlieren photos being shown below.
 They deduced theoretically and then verified experimentally the existence of a conical shock wave (now called a Mach cone or Mach wave) that would form at the nose of the projectile (or any other object) that flies supersonically.

-In the early 1920s, a series of delta wing aircraft concepts were proposed by Alexander Martin Lippisch in Germany, although not for supersonic airplanes but instead for unconventional “tailless” airplanes, However, by 1930 there was much interest in supersonic flight, and the aerodynamics associated with supersonic flows were being studied extensively in wind tunnels, with parallel theoretical studies underway.
+In the early 1920s, Alexander Martin Lippisch proposed a series of delta-wing concepts, although not for supersonic airplanes but for unconventional “tailless” airplanes.
+However, by 1930, there was much interest in supersonic flight, and the aerodynamics associated with supersonic flows were being studied extensively in wind tunnels, with parallel theoretical studies underway.
 Jakob Ackeret published a pioneering paper on the lift and drag of a supersonic airfoil in 1925 titled “Luftkräfte auf Flügel, die mit größerer als Schallgeschwindigkeit bewegt werden” in the journal Zeitschrift für Flugtechnik und Motorluftschiffahrt.

-The first airplane to fly supersonically in straight and level flight was the U.S.’s Bell X-1, a rocket-powered research airplane, which performed several test flights near the sound speed in the late 1940s.
+The first airplane to fly supersonically in straight and level flight was the U.S.’s Bell X-1, a rocket-powered research airplane, which performed several test flights near the speed of sound in the late 1940s.
 The air-dropped Bell X-1, piloted by Chuck Yeager, first reached supersonic speeds in level flight in October 1947.
 The British were also working on supersonic airplanes.
-The Miles M.52 was designed in secrecy during WW2 between 1942 and 1945, with Frank Whittle‘s Power Jets being contracted to produce its turbojet engine.
-The M.52 design had a conical nose, thin, mildly swept wings, and a tail with sharp leading edges.
-While the aircraft never flew, scaled models were flown supersonically in 1947.
+The Miles M.52 was designed in secrecy during WWII between 1942 and 1945, with Frank Whittle‘s Power Jets being contracted to produce its turbojet engine.
+The M.52 design had a conical bullet-shaped nose, thin, mildly swept wings, and a tail with sharp leading edges.
+While this airplane never flew with a pilot, scaled models were flown supersonically in 1947.

 In September 1948, the tailless swept-wing de Havilland D.H.108 Swallow, as shown in the photograph below, reached just over Mach 1.0 while in a shallow dive.
-Unfortunately, however, the aircraft was to kill its designer and pilot, Geoffrey de Havilland Jr., because of high unsteady aerodynamic-induced loads caused by shock-induced flow separation and stall, which resulted in a catastrophic structural failure and an in-flight breakup.
+Unfortunately, the airplane killed its designer and pilot, Geoffrey de Havilland Jr., because of high unsteady aerodynamic-induced loads caused by shock-induced flow separation and stall, resulting in a catastrophic structural failure and an in-flight breakup of the airplane.
+The U.S. continued further work on supersonic flight with variants of the X-1 (A through E models), the X-1E exceeding Mach 2 in September 1956.

 Supersonic Airfoil Characteristics

-The physics of the flows about airfoils and wings at supersonic flight conditions are significantly different from those obtained in subsonic flight.
-In supersonic flows, the formation of shock waves and expansion waves significantly impact the performance of the wing or airfoil.
+The physics of the flows of airfoils and wings at supersonic flight conditions are significantly different from those obtained in subsonic flight, which is the reason the value of the Mach number is so crucial in classifying aerodynamic flows.
+In supersonic flight, the formation of shock waves and expansion waves significantly impact the performance of the wing or airfoil.
 For example, on the one hand, shock waves cause drag and increase the pressure on the wing’s surface.
 On the other hand, expansion waves arise when a supersonic flow is turned away from itself, reducing the pressure on the wing’s surface and creating lift.
-Therefore, the physics of these effects must all be carefully considered when designing airfoils and wings that are suitable for aircraft capable of supersonic flight.
+Therefore, the physics of these compressibility effects must all be carefully considered when designing airfoils and wings suitable for airplanes capable of supersonic flight.

 Supersonic Airfoil Shapes